 Common elements to consider when calculating fraud cost

-Depending on the type of scheme perpetrated, various elements should be considered.
-When conducting a fraud examination, I usually ask myself if any of these four factors apply:
+Depending on the type of scheme perpetrated, various elements should be considered, including:

-No, I am not referring to income tax.
-The sneaky devils that typically come into play here are payroll taxes and sales tax.
-For example, a few years ago we examined a fraud scheme where the perpetrator gave themselves unauthorized pay increases and fictitious overtime hours.
+Payroll and sales tax as the result of fraud are a big deal.
+A recent fraud scheme involved a perpetrator who gave themselves unauthorized pay increases and fictitious overtime hours.
 In calculating the theft amount, it is common to calculate the loss as the gross amount overpaid to the individual.
 Unfortunately, the company who paid the wages also incurred additional, and unnecessary, employer paid payroll taxes.
 That's 6.2% of the gross wages for social security and 1.45% for Medicare.
 This additional 7.65% is a loss that can be easily overlooked.

-Benefits may be another factor to consider and are often overlooked when dealing with payroll-related schemes.
-Going back to my first example, when a perpetrator fraudulently inflates wages they may also receive additional benefits tied to those wages.
-In the case we examined, the perpetrator was receiving retirement benefits as a percentage of their wages.
+Payroll-related schemes often involve costs associated with benefits.
+When a perpetrator fraudulently inflates wages, they may also receive additional benefits tied to those wages.
+In one recent case, the perpetrator was receiving retirement benefits as a percentage of their wages.
 When they gave themselves unauthorized raises, they also received additional contributions to their retirement fund.
 These amounts, in addition to employer-paid payroll taxes, were included in the fraud loss suffered by the company.